Junto / M:IPD grad thesis

 We also received mentorship from 10+ healthcare experts (ADHD professional, therapist, etc.).
 They provided insights on executive dysfunction, behavioral motivation, and in-depth knowledge about productivity for ADHD individuals.

-Big goal don’t motivate, they paralyze
+Big goal don’t motivate, they paralyze.

-Starting is hard, staying motivated is harder, doing it alone makes it worse
+Starting is hard, staying motivated is harder, doing it alone makes it worse.

-The brain wants to focus, but phone has other plans
+The brain wants to focus, but phone has other plans.

 User are used to voice-based interaction